looooo/pastix/docs/doxygen/chapters/Pastix_MPI.md

 ```

 In the same way, if you intent to run multiple MPI instances on one node,
-make sur that the number of MPI instances per node times the number of
+make sure that the number of MPI instances per node times the number of
-threads per MPI instances is less or equals the number of cores of the node.
+threads per MPI instance is less or equals the number of cores of the node.

-If HWLOC gives you trouble in the recognition of the topology, you can
+If hwloc gives you trouble in the recognition of the topology, you can
 specify the amount of threads per node with the option **-t**.
+It this
-But don't forget to contact us afterwards!
+still does not work, you can contact us to describe your problem.